How-to

 Severity is shown as a coloured left-rail on the Alerts list and as a pill on the detail page.

-The Alerts page groups open alerts by detector kind into collapsible sections, and surfaces chip-style filters across the top.
+The Alerts page groups open alerts by detector kind into collapsible sections, with chip-style filters across the top.
 Click a chip to narrow to one detector.
-Click the Active Alerts panel groups on the Overview dashboard to deep-link straight into the filtered list.
+The list shows an honest "Showing X of Y" total with a Load more control, and refreshes automatically every 30 seconds on the open-alerts tab.

 Acknowledging vs resolving